VedranBiH/aws-lambda-zombie-workshop/README.md

 ![Setup SNS as an Event Trigger for Lambda](/Images/Sensor-Step3.png)

-* For the SNS topic selection, either select the SNS topic from the dropdown you created earlier (if you're working on this outside of an AWS workshop) or if you are working in an AWS workshop, insert the shared SNS topic ARN provided to you by the organizer.
+* For the SNS topic selection, select **zombieSensor-1**.
 Make sure the trigger checkbox option is set to enabled so that your Lambda function will immediately begin processing messages.
 Click **Next**.

 * The SNS Topic ARN provided by AWS (if in a workshop) is not in your AWS account and will not display in your dropdown of choices.
 It is an ARN provided by AWS in a separate account and needs to be typed in.